ethereum/ethereum-org-website/src/content/nft/index.md

 Importantly this improves the energy efficiency while preserving Ethereum's decentralization and security.
 Many other blockchains out there might already use some form of staking, but they're secured by a select few stakers, not the thousands that Ethereum will have.
 The more decentralization, the more secure the system.

+#### Timelines {#timelines}

-Timelines can't be exact at this stage, but it's estimated that the transition from mining to staking will be complete some time in 2021/2022.
+The process has already started.
+[The Beacon Chain](/eth2/beacon-chain/), the first upgrade, shipped in December 2020.
+This provides the foundation for staking by allowing stakers to join the system.
+The next step is to merge the current chain, the one secured by miners, into the Beacon Chain where mining isn't needed.
+Timelines can't be exact at this stage, but it's estimated that this will happen some time in 2021/2022.
 This process is known as the docking or the merge.
-[More on the docking](/eth2/the-docking/).
+[More on the docking](/eth2/docking/).

 <ButtonLink to="/eth2/">More on Eth2</ButtonLink>